 GDP stands for Gross Domestic Product.
 The meaning of GDP is the measure of the value of the economic activity within the country.
 In simpler words, GDP is defined as the sum of the final prices of the goods and services produced in an economy in a given period.
-GDP of India is 2800 billion US dollars in 2019.
+The GDP of India is around the U.S. $2.8 trillion in 2019.
 It is important to read the facts related to ‘GDP in India’ for the IAS Exam and this article will provide you with all such relevant facts.

 |To complement your preparation for UPSC 2023, check the following links:|